 Coronary Artery Bypass Surgery

-Coronary artery disease (CAD), sometimes called coronary heart disease (CHD), is a condition in which plaque, made up of fat, cholesterol, calcium, and other elements in the blood, build up inside the arterial walls of the heart.
-This is known as atherosclerosis (or hardening of the arteries) and is accelerated by smoking, fatty diets, obesity, diabetes, and age.
+Coronary Artery disease (CAD), sometimes called coronary heart disease (CHD), is a condition in which plaque, made up of fat, cholesterol, calcium, and other elements in the blood, build up inside the arterial walls of the heart.
+This is known as atherosclerosis (or hardening of the arteries) and is accelerated by smoking, fatty diets, diabetes, and age.
 Over time, if not removed, plaque can completely clog arteries restricting necessary blood and oxygen flow to the heart which can cause angina (chest pain) or allow blood clots to form that may lead to a heart attack.

-CABG is a surgical procedure performed at New York Methodist and used to re-open narrowed or blocked heart arteries.
-People with severe coronary artery disease (CAD) are candidates for CABG particularly if lifestyle changes and/or medications have not helped to restore proper function to the heart.
+Coronary artery bypass grafting (CABG), sometimes referred to simply as heart bypass surgery, is a surgical procedure performed at New York Methodist and used to re-open narrowed or blocked heart arteries.
+People with severe coronary artery disease (CAD) are candidates for CABG, particularly if lifestyle changes and/or medications have not helped to restore proper function to the heart.

-- Off-Pump CABG surgery is very similar to traditional CABG; however, the heart-lung machine is not used and the heart continues to beat throughout the procedure.
+- Off-pump CABG is very similar to traditional CABG; however, the heart-lung machine is not used and the heart continues to beat throughout the procedure.
 By not stopping the heart or using the heart-lung machine, recovery time and the incidence of some complications may be reduced.
 At New York Methodist, we also perform off-pump CABG using robot-assisted technology.
 Robotic surgery provides patients the benefits of a shorter hospital stay and a faster recovery.

 - New York Methodist also offers minimally invasive direct CAB (or MIDCAB).
 With this approach, a small incision is created between two ribs on the left side of the chest.
 Through this small opening, the surgeon will usually create one bypass.